sordina/Deadpan-DDP/README.md

 > deadpan websocets://meteor.com/websocket

 This will dump all server messages to STDOUT.

+Lines of input from STDIN are parsed as EJSON and sent as messages to the server.

 For further instructions on how to use the tool, you can run: